FrodeRanders/ensure/README.md

 Internal structure
 ------------------
-The structure for the parts related to content processing:
+The structure for the parts related to quality assessment (calculations):
 ![Image](doc/QualityEngineInternalStructure.png?raw=true)

 How to build...